cjGO/cjgo.github.io/_posts/2024-08-08-BudgetBot.md

 There are also concepts like curriculum learning which are popular.
 This is based on gradually introducing complexity to the agent's environment throughout the training process.

-More time will be spent with this environment, to see if changing the policy or adding hard-coded rules to affects the agent's training behavior and overall performance.
+More time will be spent with this environment, to see if any tricks positively affects the agent's training behavior and overall performance.